p13tarunkk/p13tarunkk.github.io/_posts/2022-05-23-b2b-product-case-study.md

 <b>Needs and Pain Points of Business Owners</b>

 Small business owners want better control over their business by streamlining finances, increasing productivity & reducing enterprise costs.
-Morever they need -
+Moreover they need -
 * Faster decision making and execution to <u> increase speed of business</u>
 * Visibility/alerts on cash flow, credit cost and expenditure
 * Better collaboration and delegation between employees
-* <u>Simpified business processes</u> like avoiding unnecessary approvals
+* <u>Simplified business processes</u> like avoiding unnecessary approvals
 * Checks on misappropriation of funds

 <b>Needs and Pain Points of other users</b>